 In Ohio, motorcycle accident liability is based on the standard of negligence.
 The state defines negligence as the failure to take adequate care when performing an activity.
 In other words, if your accident was the fault of another party, you can hold the negligent party responsible for your damages.

-In order to establish liability, your attorney will need to prove each of the following:
+In order to establish liability, our motorcycle accident attorneys will need to prove each of the following elements:

 Understanding Ohio’s Modified Comparative Negligence

 For example, if you are 20% responsible for an accident and your total damages amount to $100,000, you would receive $80,000.
-Strong legal representation can minimize your assigned fault and maximize your compensation.
+Strong legal representation from our dedicated Toledo law firm will minimize your assigned fault and maximize your compensation.

 Complete a Free Case Evaluation form now